 Best Cordless Rotary Hammer Drill

-Milwaukee is one of those great American power tool brands.
-This model has a slotted drive shaft (SDS), meaning that it only accepts specialist bits that match.
-But that’s a good thing because when the drill bit is inserted, you get zero slippage when drilling tough material.
+Milwaukee is an iconic name in power tools.
+This cordless hammer drill has a slotted drive shaft (SDS) chuck, which means it only accepts specialist bits.
+This is a good thing because, once the drill bit is inserted, it is held in place securely and won’t slip when drilling into tough material.

-It has a brushless motor, which requires less maintenance and delivers the power from the battery more efficiently.
-This increases the runtime between charges.
+It has a brushless motor, which requires less maintenance and transfers energy more efficiently.
+This efficiency also has the benefit of extending battery life, so you can use it for longer between charges.

 What We Like